-Oral Exams (Paramedic Only)
+Out of Hospital Scenarios (Paramedic Only)

-Oral exams are used to test the student's cognitive knowledge of course material and synthesize it into a clinical treatment.
-These exams test only the cognitive problem solving portions of patient care.
-There is not a kinesthetic portion of this exam.
-This is important to analyze the student's problem solving abilities by incorporating patient assessment, pathophysiology, protocols, pharmacological interventions, and treatment modalities.
+Out of Hospital Scenarios are used to test the student's cognitive knowledge of course material and synthesize it into a clinical treatment.
+These exams test the Cognitive (problem solving), Psychomotor (skill), and Affective (behavioral) portions of patient care.
+This is important to analyze the student's problem-solving abilities by incorporating patient assessment, pathophysiology, protocols, pharmacological interventions, and treatment modalities.
+These are graded using a Likert scale, and have minimum score cut requirements, but are inputted into the grade book as a pass or fail.